just-containers/s6-overlay/README.md

 - (legacy) One-shot initialization scripts in `/etc/cont-init.d` are run sequentially.
 - Services in the `user` bundle are started by s6-rc, in an order defined by dependencies.
 Services can be oneshots (initialization tasks) or longruns (daemons that will run throughout the container's lifetime).
+If the services depend on `base`, they are guaranteed to start at this point and not earlier; if they do not, they might have been started earlier, which may cause race conditions - so it's recommended to always make them depend on `base`.
 - (legacy) Longrun services in `/etc/services.d` are started.
 - Services in the `user2` bundle with the correct dependency are started.
 (Most people don't need to use this; if you are not sure, stick to the `user` bundle.)